Da1yuqin/TCDiff/README.md

   journal={arXiv preprint arXiv:2506.18671},
   year={2025}
 }
-@article{dai2024harmonious,
+@inproceedings{dai2025harmonious,
-  title={Harmonious Group Choreography with Trajectory-Controllable Diffusion}, author={Dai, Yuqin and Zhu, Wanlu and Li, Ronghui and Ren, Zeping and Zhou, Xiangzheng and Li, Xiu and Li, Jun and Yang, Jian}, journal={arXiv preprint arXiv:2403.06189}, year={2024}
+  title={Harmonious Music-driven Group Choreography with Trajectory-Controllable Diffusion}, author={Dai, Yuqin and Zhu, Wanlu and Li, Ronghui and Ren, Zeping and Zhou, Xiangzheng and Ying, Jixuan and Li, Jun and Yang, Jian}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={39}, number={3}, pages={2645--2653}, year={2025}
 }
 ```